 Palladium is a by-product of platinum (and nickel), meaning it does not need to be separately mined and is therefore could be seen as more eco-friendly than many metals.

-More and more, palladium is being used for jewellery and dental applications.
+More and more, palladium is being used for jewelry and dental applications.
 It is sometimes alloyed with other metals to create decolourized alternatives, such as white gold.
 When alloyed with other metals, palladium also becomes extremely hard.

 According to the Royal Society of Chemistry (RSC), palladium is also used in the electronics industry in ceramic capacitors, found in laptop computers and mobile phones.
 These consist of layers of palladium sandwiched between layers of ceramic.